anabrid/lucipy/docs/emulation.rst

 * Network transparent in the same way as the actual LUCIDAC is.
 Therefore any kind of client should be able to connect.
-* Multiprocessing "non-blocking" forking version is readily available, however in this case currently each client sees his own emulated and independent LUCIDAC.
+* Multiprocessing "non-blocking" forking version is readily available, h    owever in this case currently each client sees his own emulated and independent LUCIDAC.
 By default the server is "blocking" the same way as early LUCIDAC firmware versions used to do.